 Hypersensitivity Reactions: GLYXAMBI, JARDIANCE, TRADJENTA

 Discontinue GLYXAMBI, JARDIANCE or TRADJENTA, treat promptly, and monitor until signs and symptoms resolve.
 Use caution in a patient with a history of angioedema to another DPP‐4 inhibitor because it is unknown whether such patients will be predisposed to angioedema with linagliptin.

 Monitor and treat as appropriate.

-Severe and disabling arthralgia has been reported in patients taking DPP-4 inhibitors, such as linagliptin.
-Consider as a possible cause for severe joint pain and discontinue drug if appropriate.
+Consider linagliptin as a possible cause for severe joint pain and discontinue if appropriate.

 There have been reports of bullous pemphigoid requiring hospitalization in patients taking DPP-4 inhibitors.
 Tell patients to report development of blisters or erosions.
-If bullous pemphigoid is suspected, discontinue GLYXAMBI or TRADJENTA.
+If bullous pemphigoid is suspected, discontinue.

-Coadministration of empagliflozin with diuretics may enhance the potential for volume depletion.
+Empagliflozin: Coadministration with diuretics may enhance the potential for volume depletion.

-The efficacy of linagliptin may be reduced when administered in combination with a strong P-gp or CYP3A4 inducer.
-Therefore, use of alternative treatments to GLYXAMBI or TRADJENTA is strongly recommended.
+Linagliptin: The efficacy may be reduced when administered in combination with a strong P-gp or CYP3A4 inducer.
+Alternative treatments should be used.

 USE IN SPECIAL POPULATIONS

-GLYXAMBI, JARDIANCE, and TRADJENTA are not recommended while breastfeeding because of the potential for serious adverse reactions in breastfed infants.
+Lactation: GLYXAMBI, JARDIANCE, and TRADJENTA are not recommended while breastfeeding.